cara-tm/pat_typo/README.md

 * injects non breaking spaces arround small words;
 * injects non breaking spaces before colons, exclamation points, question marks, semi colons.

+## Additional CSS rules

+For good renderings, please add this simple rule into your stylesheets:

+    .thinsp {
+    	white-space: nowrap;
+    }

 The same process noticed within some online french newspaper websites.

 Notice: this plugin do not correct inconsistencies but only enhances the visual result by sniffing normal spaces around some signs for some corrections.